The application process is completely on-line. Before you begin, learn about available placements and prepare for the

 If you have only one or two choices, hit the "continue" button at the end of the page after you select your first choice and then for the next two choices, you may select - "I do not wish to make a second choice" and then hit continue and -" I do not wish to make a third choice".

-There will be a space for a short note if you wish to comment on your choice,for example, "I prefer a placement in my home county" or "I do not have a car" or "please note career experience in this field on my resume", which may be helpful if you do not have a course that the placement has stated is a requirement.
+There will be a space for a short note if you wish to comment on your choice,for example, "I prefer a placement in my home county" or "I do not have a car" or "please note career experience in this field on my resume", which may be helpful, for example, if you do not have a course that the placement has stated is a requirement.

 IF YOU HAVE A PLACEMENT IN MIND THAT IS NOT ON THE LIST, contact Prof. Legge in regard to judicial chambers, or Prof. Katz, in regard to civil or criminal practice settings in government or nonprofit, to discuss.
 For example, if you are commuting from a distant county, we may be able to help you identify a placement in your area.
 We welcome new placements that provide substantial legal work and mentoring.

 FOLLOW THROUGH---You will receive an email from Clinic Administrator Mary Ann Purvenas, Professor Katz, or Professor Legge stating your recommended placement at about the same time your materials are forwarded, via email, to the agency or chambers.
 You are required to arrange an interview with the supervising attorney or judge (or law clerk, in some chambers) as soon as possible.
 Ordinarily, this is not a competitive process (the agency is sent only the number of students they request), but your placement is not final until you are approved by the agency.
 A few agencies will simply discuss the placement with you by phone and not require a formal interview.
 Agencies that are competitive with students from other schools should be so noted in their information profile.